WWE Hall of Fame (2019): Resignation of Robert Evans

 Reportedly, WWE writers were asked not to mention WWE chairman and CEO Vince McMahon when helping to write speeches for Hall of Fame inductees.
 As a result, after Bret Hart thanked McMahon during The Hart Foundation's induction, Robert Evans, who was responsible for writing the line in the speech, got into a dispute with McMahon, and Evans ultimately quit the company.

+Controversial Hulk Hogan induction of Brutus Beefcake

+Despite previously being friends and storyline allies, Beefcake has acknowledged that despite what the induction by Terry Bollea (Hulk Hogan) suggested, he and Hogan were actually estranged in private at the time Hogan inducted him, with Hogan leaving the ceremony immediately after inducting him and not staying to hear Beefcake's remarks.
+In his speech, Beefcake referred to "Terry" as "my friend to the end."
+At the time of Hogan's death in July 2025, it was also acknowledged that the 2019 WWE Hall of Fame ceremony was the last time Beefcake ever spoke with Hogan.